Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Materials and Methods

 \subsection{Tether System}

-We use the system LIGH-T V4 Tethered Station (see Fig. \ref{fig:elistair}), provided by the company Elistair \cite{elistair_web}.
-We selected this system due to the support that the company provides and its compatibility with the \rev{M210}, among other DJI models.
-The cable of the system ends in an adapter, which is located in the drone battery compartment to provide energy to the drone.
-Note that a fully charged battery has to be equipped in the UAV in the remaining battery slot on the \rev{M210}.
-This battery acts as a backup \rev{that} is used in case of a disconnection between the UAV and the UGV.

-The maximum length of the tether is around \rev{seventy meters}.
-Besides, \rev{the system works with an AC input.} Thus, an inverter is required to connect it to the battery pack. \rev{Finally, the reel is connected to a DC motor, which can perform a constant tension to the cable ranging from one to three Newtons}.
+We use a LIGH-T V4 Tethered Station (LTS4), provided by the company Elistair \cite{elistair_web} (see Figure \ref{fig:elistair}) to power the UAV, due to its compatibility with the M210, among other DJI models.
+The cable of the system ends in an adapter, which is located in one of the two drone battery slots to provide energy to the drone.
+The maximum length of the \revD{cable} is around seventy meters.
+Note that a fully charged battery has to be equipped in the UAV in the remaining battery slot on the M210.
+This battery acts as a backup that is used in case of a disconnection between the UAV and the LTS4. \revD{The cable is connected to a DC motor, which can perform a constant tension on the cable ranging from one to three Newtons.}